tikv/tikv/docs/tools/tikv-control.md

 - Local mode:
   - Use the `--db` option to specify the local TiKV data directory path
-  - Use the `--ldb` option to run the ldb command of RocksDB

 Unless otherwise noted, all commands support both the remote mode and the local mode.